MissouriMRDT/RoveSoSimulator/pages/arm-Implementation.md

 Finally, the following keys were used for extra features;
 + 0 - camera switch

+The arm has several pieces.
++ Static mesh
+  + Holds a nonmovable version of a mesh.
+  + Unnecessary unless you need to remake the skeletal mesh.
+  + Made with import; avoidable.
++ Skeleton
+  + Holds the bones of the skeletal mesh.
+  + Made with skeletal mesh, but can also be made solo if going through more options.
++ Skeletal mesh
+  + Holds the mesh (vertices and stuff), also connects to skeleton?
+  + Modify the skeleton, give vertex weights (weight painting), change materials (colors and textures), and possibly alter the mesh itself here (I did any changes in blender and reshipped.
+Feature untested).
+  + Created from static mesh; options allow for it to make a new skeleton or use an existing one.
++ Blueprint
+  + Relates many components together.
+Also contains assets like cameras.
+  + Contains some node logic; currently only known area that can access input axis and input actions.
+  +
++ Control Rig
+  + Contains controls that reference the skeleton it was created from.
+    + "Controls" are basically elements made to simplify the moving of bones; a control could move and have several other bones copy its movement, or the controls could be targets of things.
+For reference to how minor they are, in Blender, "controls" themselves don't actually exist, people just use bones that don't have any assigned weights.
+  + In the contr
+  + Created from Skeletal Mesh

+What was done;

 What's done where;
 + In control rig-editor, you modify bones based on controls.
-"Controls" are basically elements made to simplify the moving of bones; a control could move and have several other bones copy its movement, or the controls could be targets of things.
-For reference to how minor they are, in Blender, "controls" themselves don't actually exist, people just use bones.
 + In the main (arm) blueprint, the controls are given values based off control inputs.
 This isn't done all in one thing because the main blueprint doesn't have access to the bones, and the control rig doesn't have access to input.
   + Additionally, because there are two layers, limits are actually applied twice; from the input to the controls, and once from the controls to the bones.
   + "Fun" fact; the control rig and main blueprint have access to what may be entirely different sets of nodes.
 Even the add nodes are different.
 (This is really annoying for copy-pasting)